Where is Steve McManaman now?

 After a glittering career both in England and Spain, Steve McManaman called time on his playing career in 2005 after two seasons playing for Manchester City.

-In addition to the trophies he won in Spain, McManaman also won the FA Cup and League Cup with Liverpool.
+In addition to the trophies he won in Spain, he was also an FA Cup and League Cup winner with Liverpool.

-In July 2007, McManaman was appointed as an executive director of Carson Yeung’s company Grandtop International Holdings Ltd which had purchased a stake in Birmingham City.
+Aside from his television work, he has been involved in a number of business interests including an executive directorship of Carson Yeung’s company Grandtop International Holdings Ltd which had purchased a stake in Birmingham City in 2007.

 Yeung had confirmed that McManaman would have a role at the club when the takeover went through and he was appointed as a board director in 2010 but resigned in 2012

-In October 2013 he joined the Liverpool coaching staff alongside former players Rob Jones and Robbie Fowler to assist with the coaching of the under 18 and under 21 sides.
+He has also dipped his toe into coaching and has spent time at the Liverpool academy alongside former players Rob Jones and Robbie Fowler where he assisted with the coaching of the under-18 and under-21 sides.

 In January 2018, McManaman was named as one of La Liga’s new ambassadors who will work with other former La Liga players to boost the image of the league to the world.